windmill-labs/windmill-push-example/README.md

 In some cases it may be useful to take extra care, especially when users have access to the automated repo that do not have write access to the repository.
-To do so, create a separate account that can only access this specific workspace and only has read access and use a token issued using this account.
+To do so, create a separate account that can only access this specific workspacewith write access and use a token issued using this account.
 This can be done using the UI or the
 [wmill cli](https://github.com/windmill-labs/windmill/blob/main/cli/README.md).

 It may additionally be useful to restrict the GitHub environment.